-IBA Dosimetry provides a full range of solutions and services to streamline the machine quality assurance (QA) workflows, automating processes without deviating from the standard Patient QA workflow.
-This is achieved through the DOPA (Dosimetry Proton Therapy Alliance) Server, allowing seamless communication between the myQA platform and the IBA ProteusONE system.
+IBA Dosimetry provides a full range of solutions and services to streamline the machine quality assurance [QA] workflows, automating processes without deviating from the standard Patient QA workflow.
+This is achieved through the DOPA [Dosimetry Proton Therapy Alliance] Server, allowing seamless communication between the myQA platform and the IBA ProteusONE system.
 The synergy between IBA Proton Therapy and IBA Dosimetry ensures seamless integration, improved efficiency, and substantial time and quality gains during clinical commissioning and daily operations.

-Future innovations currently under development or research, such as DynamicARC®\ and ConformalFLASH®\, have the potential to further reduce treatment times and a high system performance is necessary for their implementation.
-IBA's ProteusONE is ready to integrate these future innovations, given its high-energy delivery capabilities:
+Future innovations currently under development or research, such as DynamicARC^{®} and ConformalFLASH^{®}, have the potential to further reduce treatment times.
+A high system performance is necessary for their implementation.
+IBA's ProteusONE is ready to integrate these future innovations: